-- Selection of the operating mode:

-- Automatic mode
+Selection of the operating mode: - Automatic mode

-- Day mode (rated operation)
+- Day mode

-- Night mode (reduced operation)
+- Night mode

-- Set point correction: during rated operation, the room temperature set point can be increased or reduced by up to 5 °C using a continuously adjustable rotary knob.
+Set point correction: during rated operation, the room temperature set point can be increased or reduced by up to 5 °C using a continuously adjustable rotary knob.

-When the room sensor is activated, the measured room temperature is displayed with the remote operation is connected and activated.
+When the room sensor is activated, the measured room temperature is displayed with the connected and activated remote operation.
 Nevertheless, it is not used for control unless the Optimization, Adaptation or Flash adaptation functions have been activated.

-Alternatively, the TROVIS 5570 Room Panel can be connected over the device bus (-> section 7.12.5).
+Alternatively, the TROVIS 5570 Room Panel can be connected using the device bus (-> section 7.12.5).

-Functions WE Configuration Room sensors RF1/2/3 0 CO1, 2, 3 -> F01 - 1
+Functions WE Configuration Room sensors RF1/2 0 CO1, 2 -> F01 - 1